sm00thix/unet/README.md

 ![](./assets/unet_diagram.png)

 ## Options
-The UNet class provides two options for upsampling:
+The UNet class provides the following options for customization.

+1. Number of input and output channels
+    `in_channels` is the number of channels in the input image.
+    `out_channels` is the number of channels in the output image.
+2. Upsampling
     1. bilinear = False: Transposed convolution with a 2x2 kernel applied with stride 2.
 This is followed by a ReLU.
     2. bilinear = True: Factor 2 bilinear upsampling followed by convolution with a 1x1 kernel applied with stride 1.

-Regardless of the choice of upsampling, the number of convolution (or transposed convolution) filters (output channels) are equal to half the number of input channels.

-There are also options for padding.
+3. Padding
     1. pad = True: The input size is retained in the output by zero-padding convolutions and, if necessary, the results of the upsampling operations.
     2. pad = False: The output is smaller than the input as in the original implementation.
 In this case, every 3x3 convolution layer reduces the height and width by 2 pixels each.
 Consequently, the right side of the U-Net has a smaller spatial size than the left size.
 Therefore, before concatenating, the central slice of the left tensor is cropped along the spatial dimensions to match those of the right tensor.

-Finally, there are options for adding a normalization layer after the non-linearity (ReLU), which follows each convolution and transposed convolution.
+4. Normalization following the ReLU which follows each convolution and transposed convolution.
     1. normalization = None: Applies no normalization.
     2. normalization = "bn": Applies batch normalization [[2]](#references).
     3. normalization = "ln": Applies layer normalization [[3]](#references).
 A permutation of dimensions is performed before the layer to ensure normalization is applied over the channel dimension.
 Afterward, the dimensions are permuted back to their original order.

 In particular, setting bilinear = False, pad = False, and normalization = None will yield the U-Net as originally designed.
 Generally, however, bilinear = True is recommended to avoid checkerboard artifacts.

 As in the original implementation, all weights are initialized by sampling from a Kaiming He Normal Distribution [[4]](#references), and all biases are initialized to zero.
 If Batch Normalization or Layer Normalization is used, the weights of those layers are initialized to one and their biases to zero.

+If you use this U-Net implementation, please cite Engstrøm et al. [[5]](#references) who developed this implementation as part of their work on chemical map geenration of fat content in images of pork bellies.

 ## Citation
 If you use the code shared in this repository, please cite this work: https://arxiv.org/abs/2504.14131.
 The U-Net implementation in this repository was used to generate pixel-wise fat predictions in an image of a pork belly.